AMReX-Codes/amrex/Docs/Notes/DPCPPWishlist.md

 * Recursive function call on device.
 This is very important for ECP WarpX code.

+* Subgrourp size.
+Querying `sycl::info::device::sub_group_size` gives
+  several numbers.
+For example, we get 8, 16 and 32 for Gen9.
+We
+  would like to specify the sub group size and this feature is supported.
+All three sizes seem to work except that subgroup primitives such as shuffle_down do not work for sizes.
+By try and error, we have found that shuffle_down works for 16.
+Could oneAPI provide a query function for returning the "primitive" subgroup size?

 * ~~Classes that are not standard layout.
 The current specification of oneAPI does not support the capture of objects that are not standard layout.
 This includes the following example,~~